Menu

 This is where some of the most valuable information in the lighting plan is found.
 This section is found on the right of the schedule and identifies the light levels and distribution ratios of the fixtures outlined in the schedule.
 It provides some useful information about the foot candle measurements in the plan, including the average, maximum, and minimum.
 These numbers are often used to ensure that projects are in accordance with building codes.

 Out of these numbers, the average is the most significant.
-This is the ideal or “target” foot candle reading for the entire project.
-We can then calculate an Average/Minimum foot candle reading, which shows us how much the dimmest spot differs from the average.
+This is the ideal or “target” foot-candle reading for the entire project.
+We can then calculate an Average/Minimum foot-candle reading, which shows us how much the dimmest spot differs from the average.

 The Max/Min ratio is also important, as it shows the overall lighting distribution for the space.
 Building codes are made so that buildings have an even distribution, which helps with visual comfort and safety.
+Photometric analysis using these ratios helps identify dark spots and ensures uniform lighting, which enhances visual comfort and prevents areas of insufficient illumination.

-Lighting Plan Calc
+Lighting Plan Calculation

 Lighting Plan Considerations